hargoniX/bachelor/thesis/thesis.typ

     fn read32(&self, offset: Self::Addr) -> Result<u32, Self::Error>;
 }
 ```]
-The interface has to be designed in a fallible way because as discussed previously
+The interface has to be designed in a fallible way, because as discussed previously
 the communication with the PCI config space happens through @IPC, which can return errors.
 In addition to that, we also abstract over the address data type to possibly
 allow more diverse usage of this trait in other applications if they ever arise.